 Do what works best for you & your family.

 That saying will continue to ring true that what works great for others may not work so great for you.
 And it’s OK!
 That’s why its so important to trust your guts, your intuition, and to trust God.

 Having faith gets easier when you feel like you are doing what you feel called to do. & for most of us that looks way different from one another.
 If your family does better in a routine, create a new routine your entire family can take part in every day.

 But, if you’re sick of the routines everyday and looking froward to not doing a whole lot, hey, that is OK too.
 Don’t let what others are doing or saying keep you from doing what you think is best.
 Do what works best for you & your family!

 - Release Tension : Set Intention

-Basically, lets all take advantage of this time as much as we can!
-I know that its easier said than done to focus on a lot of these things.
-Just this morning i took a walk outside of my house just to get a break from all the noise that was starting to eat away at my nerves.
+This morning i took a walk outside of my house just to get a break from all the noise that was starting to really get to me.

-All it takes at times is just a few minutes of quiet space to think clearly sometimes.
+All it takes sometimes is just a few minutes of quiet space to think clearly.
 And other times it may take a whole lot more.
 None of us are in this thing alone though, that’s for sure.
 So lets start treating ourselves and each other that way.

 Grace, grace!!
 XO